Abually/HTML-PROJECTS/README.md

-# HTML-PROJECTS
+# HTML-PROJECT 1
-Practice projects for html.
+A PARALLAX WEBSITE